demkejon001/dgreg_bench/README.md

 # Domain Generalization Benchmark for Regression
 This repository is the official implementation of "Domain Generalization Benchmark for Regression".
 Inspired by [DomainBed](https://github.com/facebookresearch/DomainBed), this codebase contains various domain generalization (DG) algorithms and evaluates them on regression tasks across multiple datasets.
-We investigate how these algorithms perform when distribution shifts occur between training and testing domains.

 ## Table of Contents